urbit/urbit.org-reloaded/content/getting-started/installing-applications.md

 weight = 3
 +++

-Installing urbit applications is very simple.
-Just search for the developer, and download the application.
+Installing Urbit applications is simple.
+Search for the developer and download the application directly from them.
 We'll walk you through it.

 ### 1. Finding applications